Nerwo/nerwo-contracts/README.md

 ### pay

-`pay(uint256 transactionID, uint256 amount)`
+`pay(uint256 transactionID)`

 Allows the client to pay the freelancer for the provided goods or services.
-The function checks whether the caller is the transaction client, whether the transaction has a valid status, and whether the amount is within the valid range before proceeding.
+The function checks whether the caller is the transaction client, whether the transaction has a valid status, and whether the amount is not already paid.

 ### reimburse